Eurovision 2026 Semi-Final 2 Predictions: Qualifier Odds & Surprise NQs

 Ukraine

-This is the section to update after rehearsals.
+This is the section that decides tonight.

-Switzerland is just below 50% at 49.0%.
+Switzerland is just behind at 2.23 (44.8%).

 The 2026 jury return matters here.
-If a bubble entry has clean vocals and a serious staging concept, it can outperform a narrow pre-rehearsal price.
+If a bubble entry has clean vocals and a serious staging concept, it can outperform a narrow price.
 If it relies mainly on mood or televote identity, it needs the camera package to be obvious immediately.

 Switzerland to qualify if jury rehearsal notes are positive.